LeoVarnet/fastACI/README.md

 P. Majdak, C. Hollomey, & R. Baumgartner (2021). **AMT 1.0: The toolbox for reproducible research in auditory modeling**, submitted to Acta Acustica.

 # Acknowledgements
-The development of the fast-ACI toolbox was funded by the ANR grant ["fastACI"](https://anr.fr/Project-ANR-20-CE28-0004) attributed to Léo Varnet (ANR-20-CE28-0004).
+The development of the fastACI toolbox was funded by the ANR grant ["fastACI"](https://anr.fr/Project-ANR-20-CE28-0004) attributed to Léo Varnet (ANR-20-CE28-0004) and was further supported by the ["FrontCog"](https://anr.fr/ProjetIA-17-EURE-0017) grant (ANR-17-EURE-0017).